 The G Compiler is faster than either the E or H compiler.
-On the other hand, the H compiler normally produces more efficient object code.
-Therefore, the G compiler may be more useful for compiling short, infrequently run programs.
+On the other hand, the H compiler normally produces more efficient infrequently run programs.
 Although the E compiler is slower and produces less efficient object code than the others, it requires less main storage space.